microsoft/fast/packages/fast-form-generator-react/README.md

 # ReactJS FAST form generator
 A self generating UI based on JSON Schemas.

-It can be utilized to dynamically generate a form for changing data values on a React component.
+Dynamically generates a form user interface based on incoming JSON Schemas to change data values of a React component.

 ## Installing
 - Run `npm i`